python-sge/sge/doc/pong_better.rst

 Loading the Sounds
 ------------------

-We will now create three new global variables: :data:`bounce_sound`, :data:`bounce_wall_sound`, and :data:`score_sound`.
-Initialize them as :const:`None` at the top of the script.

-In :func:`main`, assign each of these global variables to its corresponding sound.
 Sounds in the SGE are stored in :class:`sge.Sound` objects.
 As the only argument, indicate the name of the file (including the ".wav" extension).
+Assign the appropriate :class:`sge.Sound` objects to :data:`bounce_sound`, :data:`bounce_wall_sound`, and :data:`score_sound`.

 Playing the Sounds
 ------------------